Test & Publish Workflows

 Nected allows you to test workflows in a staging environment before deploying them to production.
 This helps to ensure that your rules are working as expected.
 To test a rule, click the Test in Staging button.

-Testing a workflow is pretty straightforward, just click on the Test in Staging button and it will take you to the test result tab.
+Testing a workflow is pretty straightforward, just click on the Test in Staging button and it will take you to the test workflow tab.
 However, before testing a workflow, make sure that:

-1. You've given proper input data to all added Nodes.
+You've provided proper input data to all added nodes.

-In the "Test Result" tab, you'll get to see something like this:
+In the "Test Workflow" tab after you click the "Test Now" button, you'll see something like this:

 Always test every node and the overall workflow, before Publishing your workflow.